rangelojc/js-slider/README.md

 `.js-slider-container  .js-slider  .js-label` for the labels

-`.js-slider-container  .js-slider  .js-label .prompt` for the prompt label
+`.js-slider-container  .js-slider  .js-label.prompt` for the prompt label

-`.js-slider-container  .js-slider  .js-label .success` for the success label
+`.js-slider-container  .js-slider  .js-label.success` for the success label

 `.js-slider-container  .js-slider  .js-bar` for the progress bar